 The Difference Between Chicken Stock and Chicken Broth

-Some definitions state that a "broth" is a finished product that can be served as is, while a stock is a component of a dish and is never served on its own.
-According to these definitions, the only difference between the two could be the addition of salt to make a broth out of a stock.
+Some definitions state that a "broth" is a finished product that can be served as is, while a stock is a dish component and is never served on its own.
+According to these definitions, the only difference between the two could be the addition of salt to make a broth out of stock.

 So What Is Broth and What Is Stock?

-If you go with this definition, then there is no such thing as vegetable stock.
-It can only be called vegetable broth since there are no bones - at least not in my veggie stock but I still call I still call it veggie stock now and again.
+If you go with this definition, there is no such thing as vegetable stock.
+It can only be called vegetable broth since there are no bones - at least not in my veggie stock, but I still call it veggie stock now and again.

 *Disclaimer: Understand that the distinctions are very murky.
-I am trying to clarify the distinction based on my research and what some of my chef friends have told me.
-If you have read/learned otherwise, it is a matter of source more so than a matter of right and wrong.
+I am trying to clarify the distinction based on my research and what some chef friends told me.
+If you have read/learned otherwise, it is a matter of source rather than right and wrong.

-To me, a stock brings body to a finished dish.
+To me, a stock brings the body to a finished dish.
 Broth brings flavor.
 Heating bones (as well as vegetables and meats) gently in hot water extracts a lot of gelatin.
-This happens when the connective tissues attached to the bones, as well as within the bones themselves, melt and dissolve into the surrounding liquid.
+This happens when the connective tissues attached to the bones, and within the bones themselves melt and dissolve into the surrounding liquid.